KaityXD/Discord_bot/README.md

 pip install git+https://github.com/KaityXD/mafic
 ```

-code is kinda crappy if you face any issues just make prif you can fix it but you also can report it ot me using github issues fetuses
+code is kinda crappy if you face any issues just make pr if you can fix it but you also can report it ot me using github issues fetuses

 - Gmail: kaitysocute@gmail.com